About Takoma ARTery

 During times of crisis the arts provide a source of creativity, a means of solace, and an embodiment of our culture.
 We hope you will join us as an artist or a local business in this valuable endeavor.
 You can view more ARTery art, window displays, and much more at our Instagram here.

 After six years in downtown Takoma Park, the store/gallery, Things from Egypt and the Back Wall Gallery was closed due to pandemic restrictions.
 Other downtown storefronts were also shuttered or underused.
 Local artists, artisans and small art and handicraft businesses had no place to display their work and were being hit hard financially by the pandemic.
 Owner Eleanor Landstreet and Tuula Ehn-Smith began organizing the Takoma ARTery to address these problems.

 How It Works

 Locating Takoma ARTery windows – Takoma ARTery organizers collaborate with local building or store owners in downtown areas to permit Takoma ARTery to use their storefront windows to display art and handicrafts.
-Current locations include the Historic Takoma Inc, 7328 Carroll Ave, Takoma Park, Maryland in the Takoma Junction and Hiram Takoma Lodge No.10 (Takoma Masonic Center), 115 Carroll St NW, Washington, District of Columbia.
+Typical locations include the Historic Takoma Inc, 7328 Carroll Ave, Takoma Park, Maryland in the Takoma Junction and Hiram Takoma Lodge No.10 (Takoma Masonic Center), 115 Carroll St NW, Washington, District of Columbia.
 The ARTery provides the most visible locations for local artists to display their work in Takoma Park and Takoma.
 We add locations with sufficient volunteers and funding.